The Texas Chainsaw Massacre: Is the Movie Inspired by a Real Killer?

 “The idea actually came from a doctor I knew.
 I remembered that he’d once told me this story about how, when he was a pre-med student, the class was studying cadavers.
 And he went into the morgue and skinned a cadaver and made a mask for Halloween.
 We decided Leatherface would have a different human-skin mask to fit each of his moods.”

-Hopper’s ‘The Texas Chainsaw Massacre’ was also inspired a bunch of real-life incidents.
-One of which, funnily, happened during the Christmas shopping rush of 1972 which had Hopper frustrated with the crowd.
-Until his eyes fell on the saws on display and he thought to himself, “I know a way I could get through this crowd this quickly”.
-I could call this an unhealthy thought but well, I would be lying if I did.
-All all of us have felt that crazy during Holiday shopping.
+Hopper’s ‘The Texas Chainsaw Massacre’ is also inspired by a bunch of real-life incidents.
+One of which, funnily, happened during the Christmas shopping rush of 1972, which had Hopper frustrated with the crowd.
+Until his eyes fell on the saws on display, and he thought to himself, “I know a way I could get through this crowd this quickly.”
+I could call this an unhealthy thought, but I would be lying if I did.
+All of us felt crazy during the holiday shopping.

-Once he was home, Hopper thought about the saws again and the entire story just came to him.
-Another one of his influences was Hansel and Gretel, and he wanted to a morbid, absolutely terrifying retelling of the narrative where a bunch of people stumbles upon a house and basically all end up and dead inside the tummy of the witch, which in our case is Leatherface and his family.
-Interestingly, Hopper also mentioned how the movie was an allegory of the Vietnam War, and through it he could comment on the political environment of the time as well as the violent future he thought was ahead of him.
+Once he was home, Hopper thought about the saws again, and the entire story came to him.
+Another one of his influences was Hansel and Gretel, and he wanted a morbid, absolutely terrifying retelling of the narrative where a bunch of people stumble upon a house and basically all end up dead inside the tummy of the witch, which in our case is Leatherface and his family.
+Interestingly, Hopper also mentioned how the movie was an allegory of the Vietnam War, and through it, he could comment on the political environment of the time as well as the violent future he thought was ahead of him.

-‘The Texas Chainsaw Massacre’ remains one of the most influential horror movies of all times, and the movie, that in many ways defined horror, paving way for the future of horror films.
-Its use of realism with its cinematography and props (the saw was real!!!), and focusing on crafting an antagonist with such intricate details by basing it on numerous real-life terrifying people, is what makes the movie the masterpiece it is.
-It has had over seven remakes and sequels, and they are some more on their way too.
+‘The Texas Chainsaw Massacre’ remains one of the most influential horror movies of all time, and the movie, which in many ways defined horror, paved the way for the future of horror films.
+Its use of realism with its cinematography and props (the saw was real!!!) and focus on crafting an antagonist with such intricate details by basing it on numerous real-life terrifying people is what makes the movie the masterpiece it is.
+It has had over seven remakes and sequels, and there are some more on their way, too.

 Read More: Famous Movie Characters Based on Real People